processone/docs.ejabberd.im/content/developer/extending-ejabberd/modules.md

 # What is a module ?

 Outside of a few infrastructure core components most of ejabberd features are developed as modules.
-Modules are use to extend the feature of ejabberd (plugins).
+Modules are used to extend the features of ejabberd (plugins).

 # How to write a custom module ?